GyverLibs/AccelMotor/README_EN.md

   motor.setRunMode(ACCEL_POS);
   // IDLE_RUN - tick() does not control the motor.
 Can be used for debugging
-  // ACCEL_POS - tick() works in smooth following to the target corner
-  // PID_POS - tick() works in sharp following to the target corner
+  // ACCEL_POS - tick() works in smooth following to the target corner// PID_POS - tick() works in sharp following to the target corner
   // ACCEL_SPEED - tick() works in the mode of smooth speed maintenance (with a given acceleration)
   // PID_SPEED - tick() works in PID speed control mode }

 void loop() {
+  // potentiometer on A0
-  // potentiometer on A0// convert the value to -255..
+  // convert value to -255..
 255
   static float val;
-  val += (255 - analogRead(0) / 2 - val) * 0.3; // filter
+  val += (255 - analogRead(0) / 2 - val) * 0.3; // filterCranberry
   // for PID_SPEED/ACCEL_SPEED mode
   //motor.setTargetSpeedDeg(val*3); // set target speed in degrees/sec